‘The Bold And The Beautiful’ Spoilers: Bill Obsessed With Steffy, Threatened Her If She Leaves Him For Liam

 Bill Blackmails Steffy

 Bill arranged a date on a yacht for a romantic night with Steffy.
 However, she will not show up and this brought up Bill’s dark side to the surface.
-Celebrity Dirty Laundry notes that Bill will come up with a wicked deal that Steffy cannot refuse – He will tell their dirty little secret to Liam if she will not agree to be with him.
+Celeb Dirty Laundry notes that Bill will come up with a wicked deal that Steffy cannot refuse.
+He will tell their dirty little secret to Liam if she will not agree to be with him.

 Even if she hates it, the threat will leave Steffy with no other option but to follow what Bill wants.
-The Bold and the Beautiful viewers know how sinister Bill can be and it seems Steffy will not be able to hide her secret and move on to live happily with Liam.
-Bill will be after her all the time and she definitely cannot have a peaceful life with her husband.
+Bold and the Beautiful viewers know how sinister Bill can be, and it seems Steffy will not be able to hide her secret and move on to live happily with Liam.
+Bill will be after her all the time, and she definitely cannot have a peaceful life with her husband.

 Will Steffy Give In To Bill’s Threat?

-Bill thinks that she can have Steffy in this way but there might be some twists in The Bold and the Beautiful.
+Bill thinks that he can have Steffy in this way, but there might be some twists on The Bold and the Beautiful.
 There is a possibility that Steffy will just choose to spill the beans and confess to Liam.
-This is the easiest way out for her if she wants escape from Bill’s manipulating hands.
+This is the easiest way out for her if she wants to escape from Bill’s manipulating hands.

 Liam tries to revive his marriage and Wyatt & Katie experiment in the bedroom.
 WATCH FULL EPISODE: https://t.co/HczPkdxDXL #BoldandBeautiful pic.twitter.com/1EbAaM5Fqz